brandonbate/My-Git-Tutorial/README.md

 you've changed.
 When that happens, you can use ```git status``` to see what files are untracked or modified.
 But the output of ```git status``` can be a bit verbose.
 Moreover, it doesn't necessarily show you what changes you have made.
-To view the files you've editted but have not yet staged, run:
+To view the changes you made to the tracked files you've editted but have not yet staged, run:
 ```
 git diff
 ```